carlosmduque/vertex-model-python/README.md

 <!--- ![](fig_vertex_model.png) -->

-A repository holding the structure for the 'intertwined' package as well examples and galleries.
+A repository holding the structure for the 'vertexmodelpy' package as well examples and galleries.

 ## Introduction